XenoAtom/XenoAtom.Interop/src/zlib/readme.md

 If the native library is already installed on your system, check the version installed.
 If you are using this library on Alpine Linux, see the compatible version in the [Supported API](#supported-api) section below.
 Other OS might require a different setup.

 For convenience, you can install an existing NuGet package (outside of XenoAtom.Interop project) that is providing native binaries.
-The following packages were tested with this package:
+The following packages were tested and are compatible with **XenoAtom.Interop.zlib**:

 | NuGet Package with Native Binaries | Version |
 |------------------------------------|---------|